totoantibes/LumixCameraAscomDriver/README.md

 ASCOM Camera driver for Lumix

- I Purpose
+ I. Purpose

 This driver provides an interface to the Lumix http over wifi remote control protocol in order to present lumix cameras as ASCOM cameras and be used by astro photo SW like APT or Indi The camera believes that it is connected to the Panasonic ImageApp

-Driver has been tested with the G80, GH$ and GH5s but shouldwork with all Wifi Lumix.
+Driver has been tested with the G80, GH4 and GH5s but shouldwork with all Wifi Lumix.

+Note:
+1) Since ASCOM does not expose any "liveView"or video mode this is not implemented here.
+Mostly this driver sets the ISO (e.g. Gain),ShutterSpeed, Capture (Start and abort) and GetImageArray methods along with other needed methods for ASCOM.
+All settings are stored in the ASCOM Proflie Explorer Trace log is stored in deafult ASCOM location

+2) Presumably could also work with the full frame S series from Panasonic since it shares the same http protocol.
+However the driver assumes MFT sensor size to derive pixel sizes etc.

 16MP sensor was the prototype.
 Now it is possible to work with a range of
  - 10M (GH5S)